rlguy/FantasyMapGenerator/README.md

 ![alt tag](http://rlguy.com/map_generation/images/city_locations.jpg)

-For each city, the movement cost is calculated for each tile (Voronoi face).
+For each city, the movement cost is calculated at each tile (Voronoi face).
 Movement costs are based on horizontal and vertical distance, amount of flux (crossing rivers), and transitioning from land to sea (or sea to land).

 ![alt tag](http://rlguy.com/map_generation/images/movement_costs.jpg)